 Parking

 Parking near San Francisco City Hall can be difficult.
 Street parking is very hard to find.
 Remember that you are in the middle of the city and this building is a popular tourist destination.
-However, there is a parking garage that we recommend.
+However, there is a parking garage that I recommend.
 It’s located on McAllister, next to Civic Center Plaza.
 It is underground, which makes it easy to miss.
 Look for the single Parking sign above the entrance.

 Coordinator